abhijit5893/Keysigh_ML/README.md

     a.
 Generate a unique short URL for a given long URL
     b.
 Redirect the user to the original URL when the short URL is accessed
     c.
 Support link expiration where URLs are no longer accessible after a certain period.

 ## B) Operational requirement:
     a.
 Think of how you can maintain high availability and scalability

+# Run

+to run the program from your terminal, navigate into your src directory and execute

+flask run

+Go to your browser to
+    http://127.0.0.1:5000/ to generate a unique short URL